Inbee Park: 2018

 In March, Park won the Bank of Hope Founders Cup, marking the third time a South Korean player has won the competition that was created in 2011.
 It was her first win since the HSBC Women's Champions in March last year and was her 19th tour title.
 Park was sidelined by injuries since August 2017.

 In April 2018, Park finished as a runner-up at the ANA Inspiration, after losing in a sudden-death playoff to Pernilla Lindberg.
 She came from four strokes behind in the final round to make the playoff alongside Lindberg and Jennifer Song.
 The playoff needed eight extra holes, over two days, to be decided, before Lindberg claimed victory with a birdie on the eighth extra hole.
 Park regained the World number 1 spot from Shanshan Feng after she finished tied for 2nd at the Hugel-JTBC LA Open in late April.

 2020

 In February 2020, Park won the ISPS Handa Women's Australian Open by 3 strokes over Amy Olson.

 2021

 In March 2021, Park won the Kia Classic in Carlsbad, California on the LPGA Tour for her 21st career victory.

+Personal life

+Park and coach Nam Ki-hyeop got married in 2014.
+She gave birth to a daughter in April 2023.